lianarl/RoutineTracker/README.md

 ## How completion is tracked

 The app doesn't ask you to tick anything off.
 Instead, it records when it was last in the foreground and background, and an hourly background job checks whether you had the app open during a routine's time window.
-If you did, the routine counts as completed for that day; if the window has passed and you didn't, it's marked as missed.
+If you did, the routine counts as completed for that day.
+If the window has passed and you didn't, it's marked as missed.

 ## Architecture